bes-ptah/winbatchOS/README.md

 #### Home Page Edit 0.5
 ###### What is WinBatchX?

-###### WinBatchX is an operating system in batch script inside any supported Windows 8, 8.1, 10 OR 11 Release.
-The latest release is 15.4 - The April Update.
+###### WinBatchX is an operating system in batch script inside any supported Windows 8, 8.1, 10 OR 11 64-bit Release.
+The latest release is 16.0 - The 10X Update.
 It has more than 100 successful working builds and 3 known working releases.
- This has *been* been tested with Windows 11.0, Build 22000.51 and .61 and .120 and .135.
+###### This has *been* been tested with Windows 11.0, Build 22000.51 and .61 and .120 and .135.

+###### WinBatchX does not support 32-bit as of 16.0.
 ***

 ###### The latest **stable** build is currently **1624**.